Hi

 AudD is a music recognition technology company.
 As the founder and CEO, I brought it to be the default industry solution.
 It holds the #1 position for the Google "Music recognition API" query, clients include Warner Music Group, Sony, and many other music and tech leaders.
 The primary service is music identification for audio files and live streams.
 Because of it, I was able to donate more than $100k to high-impact nonprofits.
 Try the Chrome extension or visit audd.io for more info.

 In the past, I've also started a project to translate 80,000 Hours, a career guide that helps to find a fulfilling career that does good, into Russian.
 The impact and the effectiveness aside, for a year, I was the head of the Russian Pastafarian Church: a movement claiming to be a parody religion, with 215 000 members in Russia at the time, trying to increase separation between religious organisations and the state.
 I was a political activist and a human rights advocate.
 I studied relevant Russian and international law and wrote appeals that won cases against the Russian government in courts; I was able to protect people from unlawful police action.
 I co-founded the Moscow branch of the "Vesna" democratic movement, coordinated election observers in a Moscow district, wrote dissenting opinions for members of electoral commissions, helped Navalny's Anti-Corruption Foundation, helped Telegram with internet censorship circumvention, and participated in and organised protests and campaigns.
 The large-scale goal was to build a civil society and turn Russia into a democracy through nonviolent resistance.
 This goal wasn't achieved, but some of the more local campaigns were successful.
 That felt important and was also mostly fun- except for being detained by the police.
-And I estimate that there's maybe a 30% chance the Russian authorities will throw me in prison if I visit Russia.
+And I think it's likely the Russian authorities will throw me in prison if I ever visit Russia.

 And I've written some code, including backend services that responded to requests in fractions of milliseconds and chatbots that were handling millions of DMs every day.